simon-nunez-aschenbrenner/bloom-mcu/README.md

 The user can then see the zone's moisture level (as well as the sensor's battery level) and either water the zone manually or automatically when a specific threshold is reached.

-Some screenshots of our app can be seen in the (german) [presentation](/doc/bloom_presentation.pdf) of our project.
+All screens we developed for our app's user interface prototype are arranged here: [`/misc/app_ui_prototype.png`](/misc/app_ui_prototype.png).
 Below is a picture of our final prototype / test setup.

 ![alt text](/img/prototype.png "Bloom prototype")